 The original plan for the summer had looked good on paper.
-The idea had been to take some American college students, put them together with a small group of Japanese young people and send the resulting international team to Indonesia for eight weeks of ministry.
+The idea had been to take some American college students, put them together with a small group of Japanese young people, and send the resulting international team to Indonesia for eight weeks of ministry.

 Half of the summer was now gone, but the Americans and Japanese had yet to bond into a unified team.
 Though they followed the same daily schedule, they remained two separate groups, each with its own leader.

-Even more significant than the language difficulties was the issues of shared goals.
+Even more significant than the language difficulties was the issue of shared goals.
 Mike felt the two groups hadn't come to Indonesia on the same wavelength.
 The four Americans, who came from different universities, had gone through the Youth in Mission selection and training process.
 They had come out of their week-long training camp fired up about evangelizing Indonesia.
 The six Japanese had signed up for the trip as a for-credit cross-cultural class from Japan Christian Junior College.
-They hadn't had specialized training for summer ministry and Mike had the sense they weren't interested in learning about it from the Americans.
+They had not had specialized training for summer ministry and Mike had the sense they weren't interested in learning about it from the Americans.

-One day in the middle of the summer the entire team stopped to eat at a McDonald's restaurant.
+One day in the middle of the summer, the entire team stopped to eat at a McDonald's restaurant.
 As they were going inside, Mike had an idea.
 He had heard that humor was a universal language.
 Perhaps, he thought, a little prank evoking smiles and laughter from both groups would draw them together a bit.

-He hit on the idea of offering an unusual tasting drink to the Japanese group leader, a man in his late twenties.
+He hit on the idea of offering an unusual-tasting drink to the Japanese group leader, a man in his late twenties.
 Telling a couple of the Americans what he was going to do, Mike quickly paid for a large drink and headed for the beverage dispensing area.
 There he put a little bit of every available drink into the cup.

 With a strained look on his face, the Japanese looked back down into the cup.
 Then, under his breath, he said something in Japanese.
 Mike was met with an eerie collective silent stare from the Japanese group.
 Mike's three American teammates, realizing something had gone wrong, busied themselves with their own food and drink.
-It was then that Mike vaguely remembered reading something which said that Japanese don't enjoy humor that directs attention toward or embarrasses another person.
-He realized that is exactly what he had done.
+It was then that Mike vaguely remembered reading something that said that Japanese don't enjoy humor that directs attention toward or embarrasses another person.
+He realized that was exactly what he had done.